skywarth/annals-of-disco/cinematography/movie.md

 - red heat (1988) (lame.
 Arnold Schwarzenegger as russian cop)
 - Beverly hills cop (1984) (Eddie Murphy.
 Ordinary police-action-comedy.
 Jonathan banks ?
 Whaaaaat ??
 It's alright, watchable.
 Family friendly except a few scenes)
 - one hour photo (2002) (It's alright, some scenes are stretched to dread and could be boring.
 Rather realistic slightly psycho movie.
 Robin Williams.
 Photo printer)
+- Animatrix (Not good, only one or two stories are worth watching.)
+- marathon man (It's OK, some scenes and elaborations are just too unnecessary, it doesn't even contribute to the story.
+Not an exceptional movie.
+Dustin Hoffman)

 ### Watch later

+- Blue Max (1966)
 - Empire Records
 - Starship Troopers
 - Crank 1 and 2